ADFlorendo/Multithreading-Word-Count/README.md

 # Multithreading-Word-Count
-This program reads multiple txt files and calculates the frequency of lower/uppercase letters, along with special words ("he", "she","they","him", "me").
+This program reads multiple txt files and calculates the frequency of special words ("he", "she","they","him", "me").

 ## Learning Outcomes
 - Utilize multithreading for program efficiency.